shahmilav/carbonfiber-dots/README.md

 * `BasicAppleGuy` for a good wallpaper.
 * `jorgebucaran` for developing hydro.
 Really good shell prompt.
 * `Protesilaos` for the Modus themes.
 Both light and dark are readable, accessible, and look good in and out of Emacs.
+* `everyone else` for their parts: yabai/skhd devs, JetBrains, sketchybar devs, fish devs, nvim devs... wow that is a lot of thank yous